naufal225/application-to-do-list-php/README.md

 - Open your web browser and go to  `http://localhost:8000`.

 6. **Login Credentials:**
-- Log in with your:
+Log in with your credentials.
+If you don't have an account, register.

 7. **Start Managing Your Tasks:**
 - You can now start managing your to-do list by adding, editing, and deleting tasks.